A Little Bit of Heaven

 I was enchanted by the woody deciduous shrubs that the Chinese have revered for more than 2,000 years and that plant explorers brought back to Europe in the 1700s.
 Just take a look at Coral Terrace and I'm sure you'll understand.

 Unlike other garden divas, tree peonies don’t require a lot of fuss.
-It's hard to believe that flowers this gorgeous demand so little.
+It's hard to believe that flower

 But it's true.
 Protect them during their first winter with a blanket of mulch, and water during the growing season if conditions are dry.
 Once established, tree peonies are drought tolerant.
 Feed plants every couple of weeks with liquid fish-seaweed fertilizer.
 Kasha and David also like a rock powder amendment called Azomite that replenishes the soil with 67 minerals.